Assisted Living

 Military pension

-The money from this lifetime monthly annuity may be spent however a veteran chooses to spend it, including covering for private-pay memory care at any community of their choice.
+The money from this lifetime monthly annuity may be spent however a veteran chooses to spend it, including paying for memory care at any community of their choice.

 If a military retiree wants to learn more about this benefit, they will need to contact the appropriate organization for their branch of services, listed below: